dojot/docs/source/security/mqtt-tls.rst

 If that line shows up, it means that the TLS handshake worked and the device successfully connected to Mosquitto.
 Check if the device has an ACL entry in Mosquitto to allow it to publish data in the specified topic.
-Keep in mind that if a device publishes something in another topic (which it has no permission to publish) all data is discarded by Mosquitto with no warnings.
+Keep in mind that if a device publishes something in another topic (to which it has no permission to publish) all data is discarded by Mosquitto with no warnings.